 -

-On the new e320 trains and refurbished e300 trains there are power sockets & USB ports at all seats in all classes, under the armrest.
+On the e320 trains and refurbished e300 trains there are power sockets & USB ports at all seats in all classes, under the armrest.
 They are alternately of the UK-type 3-pin and European-type 2-pin, so your seat could have either type, but the seat next to you will have the other type.

 Free WiFi, TV shows & movies